parthnan/TheMatrix-Login-Signup-Page/README.md

 # TheMatrix-Login-Signup-Page
 Project in HTML-CSS-Javascript to design a login, signup webpage.
 The chosen theme is full on Retro based on The Matrix Movie series!!
 Made way back in 2014.
+Design is safe against zooming/various browser display settings.

 # Login Page
 A still of the login page is as below.
 It links to the facebook pages of the coding club at university.